Definition of Insanity Under California Law

 In California, there are two ways to initiate an insanity defense.
 You can plead both “not guilty” and “not guilty by reason of insanity,” or you can admit to committing the crime but still enter a plea of not “guilty by reason of insanity.”

-Our Compassionate Legal Team Proudly Advocate for Mental Health Defendants
+Our Compassionate LA Criminal Defense Attorneys Proudly Advocate for Mental Health Defendants

-If you would like to speak to a lawyer at Lessem & Newstat, LLP, please call us today at (800) 462-7160 or contact us online to schedule a case consultation.
+If you would like to speak to a Los Angeles criminal defense lawyer at Lessem & Newstat, LLP, please call us today at (800) 462-7160 or contact us online to schedule a case consultation.